knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf_r4/ant/readme.txt

-The format of the manifest template file is that of a normal manifest file with one exception: Line lenght must not obey the 72 characters per line requirement.
+The format of the manifest template file is that of a normal manifest file with one exception: Line length must not obey the 72 characters per line requirement.
 The character encoding of the template manifest file expected to be UTF-8, but you may specify another encoding in the build.xml file.